pierre-cm/galbe/docs/routes.md

 }
 ```

-The same example using Typescript:
+The same example in Typescript:

 ```ts
 import type { Galbe } from 'galbe'